gohugoio/hugo/content/content-management/multilingual.md

 1. `/content/about.en.md`
 2. `/content/about.fr.md`

-You can also have:
+You can also have the following, in which case the config variable `defaultContentLanguage` will be used to affect the default language `about.md`.
+This way, you can slowly start to translate your current content without having to rename everything:

 1. `/content/about.md`
 2. `/content/about.fr.md`

-In which case the config variable `defaultContentLanguage` will be used to affect the default language `about.md`.
-This way, you can slowly start to translate your current content without having to rename everything.

-If left unspecified, the value for `defaultContentLanguage` defaults to `en`.
+If left unspecified, the default value for `defaultContentLanguage` is `en`.

-By having the same _base file name_, the content pieces are linked together as translated pieces.
+By having the same *base filename*, the content pieces are linked together as translated pieces.

 ## Link to Translated Content

-To create a list of links to translated content, use a template similar to this:
+To create a list of links to translated content, use a template similar to the following:

 {{% code file="layouts/partials/i18nlist.html" %}}
 ```html